- The most likely cause for the Critical Process Died on Windows 11 is system corruption, so try to repair your system using SFC and DISM.

 - If you’re getting a Critical Process Died error while using an SSD, be sure to check the drive for hardware failure.

-Fixing it may take time because it’s not always easy to find the culprit.
-The usual causes are related to your drivers or your hardware in some instances but there are also exceptions.
+Fixing it may take time because finding the culprit is not always easy.
+The usual causes are related to your drivers or your hardware in some instances, but there are also exceptions.

-Missing system files can also cause this problem, and this is the case with the Critical Process Died error on Windows.
+- Corrupt or missing system files – Missing system files can also cause this problem, which is the case with the Critical Process Died error on Windows.

-In some instances, malware and bad BIOS updates can cause BSoD errors on your PC.
-As for hardware causes, loose connections or hardware failures are the most common ones for system crashes.
+- Malware and BIOS issues – In some instances, malware and bad BIOS updates can cause BSoD errors on your PC.

 To learn more, be sure to check our in-depth guide on Blue Screen of Death causes.

-Rest assured that there are ways to fix this problem, and we’re going to show you a couple of methods you can use to solve the Critical Process Died error in Windows 11 right away.
+Rest assured that there are ways to fix this problem, and we’re going to show you a couple of methods you can use to solve the Critical Process Died stop code in Windows 11 right away.

-How can I fix the Critical Process Died error in Windows 11?
+How do I fix the Critical Process Died BSoD in Windows 11?

 - Locate the driver that is causing you trouble and right-click it.
 Choose Uninstall device from the menu.